dcarr178/Vintage-HOA-CCRs/Bylaws.md

     President:

-        The President shall preside at all meetings of the Board of Trustees; shall see that orders and resolutions of the Board of Trustees are carried out; shall sign all leases, mortgages, promissory notes, checks, deeds and other written instruments.
+        The President shall preside at all meetings of the Board of Directors; shall see that orders and resolutions of the Board of Directors are carried out; shall sign all leases, mortgages, promissory notes, checks, deeds and other written instruments.

     Vice President: